| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 No. This is a claims made settlement.
 That means that each valid claim will be paid in accordance with the formulas set forth in the Settlement Agreement.
 The amount paid per claimant is fixed as specified in the Settlement Agreement regardless of how many or how few claims are actually filed.

 No. Under the Settlement Agreement you are not permitted to assign your claim to anybody else.
 However, if you sell your property and do not retain the right to make a claim for the shingles with a valid documented assignment, the buyer of your property may obtain your right to make a claim for the shingles, as long as that buyer is qualified to make such a claim under the transferability provisions of the applicable CertainTeed warranty.
+For more information about the transferability of warranty coverage, see question number 31.

 Check the warranty length of your shingles in the chart below: